apache/mynewt-site/docs/os/modules/shell/shell.md

 # Shell

-The shell is package sitting on top of console, handling 2 jobs: processing console input and implementing [newtmgr](../../../newtmgr/overview.md) line protocol over serial line.
-Shell runs in its own task.
+The shell is package sitting on top of console, handling 2 jobs: processing console input and implementing newtmgr line protocol over serial line.
+Shell runs on its own task.

 ###Description

 * Shell's first job is directing incoming commands to other subsystems.
-It parses the incoming character string and splits it into tokens.
+It parses the incoming character string, and splits it into tokens.
 Then it looks for the subsystem to handle this command based on the first token of input.

-    * Subsystems register their command handlers using `shell_cmd_register()`.
+    Subsystems register their command handlers using `shell_cmd_register()`.
 When shell calls the command handler, it passes the other tokens as arguments.

-    * A few commands are currently available in the shell - `tasks`, `log`, `echo`, `date` and `prompt`.
+    A few commands are currently available in the shell - `tasks`, `log`, and `stat stat`.
+A $ prompt sign will be coming soon!

 * Shell's second job is doing framing, encoding and decoding newtmgr protocol when it's carried over the console.
 Protocol handler (libs/newtmgr) registers itself using `shell_nlip_input_register()`, and shell calls the registered handler for every frame.
 Outgoing frames for the protocol are sent using `shell_nlip_output()`.

 <br>